milkdromeda/milkdromeda.github.io/_posts/2019-07-25-comment-policy.md

 The TOPS Repository contains a DISQUS comment section at the bottom of every resource.
 It is meant to act as a mini Q&A forum and allow friendly interactions between viewers.
 Please follow to the following guidelines when writing your comment.

 ## Keep it civil
-- Criticize people, not ideas
+- Criticize ideas, not people
 - Choose your words wisely (no profanity intended to insult)
 - No personal attacks